Manage multiple test suites

 The newly added test suite in the projects view.

-The test suite tabs below the Studio toolbar.
+The test suite tabs below the Ranorex Studio toolbar.

-Additionally, you can find the test suite file in the Ranorex Studio Projects folder of your test solution.
+The new test suite file also appears in the Ranorex Studio Projects folder of your test solution.

 Test suite files in the Ranorex Studio Projects folder